-Law enforcement may inspect anywhere marijuana is grown, packaged, or processed.
+DHEC may inspect anywhere marijuana is grown, packaged, or processed.

 A 24-hour secure verification system will enable law enforcement to verify ID cards.

 Localities may regulate the location, hours, and number of medical cannabis businesses.
 They could also completely prohibit dispensaries from operating in them.

-Taxation and Fees:
+Taxation and Fees

 DHEC will determine application and registration fees for cardholders and medical cannabis businesses.
 The fees must be enough to cover regulatory costs.